 Just hours after arriving in Mysore, a man came running into Anderson’s quarters saying that his brother had been attacked near to where the bear was believed to live.
 Anderson set out on the six mile walk to the area with a number of local assistants, but the men refused to accompany him further once they neared the location.
 Pressing on alone, Anderson found the badly injured victim lying in a pool of blood beneath a tree.
 He initially attempted to carry the man to safety but sustained a badly twisted ankle.
 The man died a few hours later, before Anderson was found by Forest Guard and taken to Chikmagalur, where he was hospitalised for a week.
 The bear attacked twice more in his absence.

-Returning to Mysore, Anderson changed tactic, setting up in a hidden position overlooked a field where the bear had previously been sighted.
+Returning to Mysore, Anderson switched tactics, setting up in a hidden position overlooked a field where the bear had previously been sighted.
 After around six hours of waiting, the bear appeared close to his position.
-Flicking on his torch startled the creature, causing it to rear up on its hind legs and giving Anderson a clean shot, killing it immediately with a round to the chest.
+Flicking on his torch startled the creature, causing it to rear up on its hind legs and giving Anderson a clean shot.
+The bear was killed immediately with a round to the chest.

 Another was that it was a male bear that had fallen in love with a beautiful young girl from a nearby village, eventually kidnapping her and taking her back to his lair.
 His murderous rampage was said to have been triggered after local hunters found the girl and returned her to the village.
 Many man-eaters resort to preying on humans after sustaining an injury that prevents them effectively hunting their usual prey, but as the bear was not autopsied after its death it remains a mystery whether this was the reason for the attacks.